hnjw-png/oregano-oil/README.md

 * A Procfile has been added, where the gunicore, wsgi link has been added.

-* I deployed the site manally through heroku, by connecting it to my guthub repository.
+* I deployed the site manually through heroku, by connecting it to my guthub repository.

 # Bug fixes